CA-APM/ca-apm-fieldpack-epa-rhel/README.md

 # Prerequisite
 An installed and configured EPAgent.

-Find the version 9.6 to 10.x documentation on [the CA APM wiki at docops.ca.com.](https://docops.ca.com)
+Find the version 9.6 to 10.x documentation on [the CA APM documentation wiki.](https://docops.ca.com)

-# Plug-in Installation and Configuration
+# Install and Configure EPAgent Plug-ins for RHEL

 1. Extract the plug-in to <*EPAgent_Home*>\epaplugins.
 2. Configure the IntroscopeEPAgent.properties file in <*EPAgent_Home*> by adding these stateless plug-in properties: